Merzasphor/MWSE/docs/source/types/tes3spellList.md

 ### `iterator`

+*Read-only*.
 A collection of spells.
 Can be iterated over using *pairs*.

 **Returns**: